lambdaclass/lambdaworks_stark_platinum/docs/src/starks/builtins.md

 As one last detail, since the memory cells share the same constraints, and we add more for the ones in the builtin, we can treat the builtin cells as a subcolumn.
 In that case, we can assign one cell for the memory every N cell, giving a ratio that will be observable in the layout.

-This gives a better relationship between the amount of cells used for the VM, and the builtin, giving an improvement in performance.
+This gives a better relationship between the number of cells used for the VM, and the builtin, giving an improvement in performance.